wadajun/wadajun.github.io/essays/a3evaluation.md

 **4. What is your assessment of the overall quality of the system?**

 Overall I feel like my Assignment is not up to par and does not meet the requirements that was asked for.
-Unfortunately, I have not used enough time to work on the Assignment.
+Unfortunately, I have not spent enough time to work on the Assignment.

 **5. What is needed before this system can be placed into operation?**